 It's very easy to make from pantry ingredients, and also easy to adjust the levels of heat and spice in order to make it your own.
 It's perfect for the spicy food lover looking for a simple way to add some zing to sandwiches or fried foods, or just about anything else.

 You'll find variations from cook to cook, of course.
 Some like to add fresh ingredients, like celery, onion or peppers to the mix, though you can easily make it with condiments and powdered seasonings.

 This is a very easy version.

-Let’s talk about how we make comeback sauce, shall we?
+Let's talk about how to make comeback sauce, shall we?